(Click the character infographic to download.)

 Creon Is Like Mary Poppins

 Creon is portrayed as a pretty stand-up guy.
 He shows himself to be honest, forthright, and even tempered.
 The best example of Creon's reasonable nature happens when Oedipus accuses him of conspiracy.
-Instead of getting all mad and talking junk to his paranoid brother-in-law (and nephew), Creon offers a rational explanation as to why he has no desire for Oedipus's crown.
+Instead of getting mad at his paranoid brother-in-law (and nephew), Creon offers a rational explanation as to why he has no desire for Oedipus's crown: